MickBuilder/sugar_catch/terms_of_service.md

 ## Subscription Details

-Sweetr operates on a subscription basis with billing occurring on a monthly or yearly cycle.
+Clean Foods operates on a subscription basis with billing occurring on a monthly or yearly cycle.

 * **All Users:** We offer a 7-day free trial period during which all users can use our services without charge.